CKB UX Workflow & Process Flow

 Problem

-CKB was losing potential clients because the current administrative assistant wasn’t familiar with the unique challenges of bridal beauty booking, scheduling and communications.
-It was causing extra work for the owner, Cassandra, but even working solo, it was difficult to stay organized and meet her own standards of service.
-On top of those challenges, she was experiencing a learning curve while working in a new CMS (customer management software).
+This caused extra work for the owner, but even working solo, it was difficult to stay organized and meet her own standards of service.
+On top of those challenges, she was experiencing a learning curve while working in a new CMS.

 Solution

-My goal was to set Cassandra up for the upcoming wedding season by detailing and documenting her workflow and process flow to increase her CMS's functionality, improve internal communications and successfully onboard future administrative assistants.
+My goal was to set CKB up for the upcoming wedding season by detailing and documenting her workflow and process flow to increase her CMS's functionality, improve communications and successfully onboard future administrative assistants.

 My Approach